Eric-Robert-Lawson/attractor-oncology/Principles_First_Full_Derivation/Homo/Alien_Encounters_Cross_Culture/Medium_Independent/Physics/Geometric_Resolution/The_Vacuum_Coupling_Model_Epistemic10.md

 ```
 K_threshold = (1 / R_medium)^(1/3)
 ```
-where R_medium is the ratio of ambient medium resistance to inertial force at operating velocity.

-Tag: [G] — follows from V_vac and the condition that m_eff · (drag acceleration) falls below the detection threshold.
-The formula is derived.
+Tag: [G] Derived from V_vac and medium-independence condition.
+Formula is derived.
+Specific R_medium values use empirical medium properties.
-The specific value for water (K < 0.107) uses the drag ratio of water as an empirical input — but the **formula itself** is derived.
-The formula generates the Nimitz K-requirement
-(K ~ 10⁻⁴ at Mach 30) independently of Aguadilla.
 Dependence on observation: NONE for the formula.
-Empirical input for specific R_medium values only.
+Boundary role: STRUCTURAL PREDICTION.
+Calibration relevance: HIGH — this is the formula that must be satisfied for the observed emergence
+(no deceleration at water entry) to be causally generated by the model.

 ---

-**Step 7: The Fresnel reflectivity at the K-boundary**
+**Step 7: The Fresnel reflectivity**
 ```
 R_F(K) = [(1 - K^(1/2)) / (1 + K^(1/2))]²
 ```
-Tag: [G] — standard Fresnel reflection applied to a refractive index boundary where n = K^(1/2).
+Tag: [G] Standard Fresnel at n = K^(1/2) boundary.
-Follows from Steps 1 and standard optics.
 Dependence on observation: NONE.
+Boundary role: STRUCTURAL PREDICTION of cold signature direction.
+Upper bound test: observation must show cold, not warm.
+It does.

 ---

-**Step 8: The emissivity and apparent temperature**
+**Step 8: The emissivity and thermal prediction**
 ```
-ε(ω, K)      = 1 - R(ω, K)    [Kirchhoff's law]
+ε(ω, K) = 1 - R(ω, K)
-T_apparent    = T_actual · [∫ B(ω,T) ε(ω,K) dω /
-                            ∫ B(ω,T) dω]^(1/4)
+T_apparent < T_actual     [direction derived]
 ```
-Tag: [G] — Kirchhoff's law is exact.
-The integral form is Planck's law applied to the K-modified emissivity.
-Standard thermodynamics.
+Tag: [G] Kirchhoff's law + Planck.
+Standard thermodynamics applied to K-boundary.
 Dependence on observation: NONE.
-Prediction: the bubble wall MUST appear cold.
-Not warm.
-Not neutral.
-Cold.
-The direction is derived.
+Boundary role: STRUCTURAL PREDICTION.
+Cold direction confirmed from above.
+Magnitude is calibration open item D-3.

 ---